armytag/langs/qathebo/grammar/phonology.md

 1. /ɬ/ is written with the <𞤸> character that normally denotes the /h/ sound.
 1. Ejectives are written using the corresponding voiceless plosives combined with the <◌𞥇 > diacritic, which normally denotes a glottal stop ([Arabic hamza](https://en.wikipedia.org/wiki/Hamza)) between the consonant and the following vowel.
 Thus <𞤨> /p/ → <𞤨𞥇> /pʼ/.

 Qʼathebʼo can also be transcribed in a Latin orthography.
+The Latin orthography uses an apostrophe <ʼ> to indicate ejectives and implosives, and uses digraphs with \<h\> for /θ/ and /ɬ/.
 Below is a table showing all of the Adlam characters (both upper and lower case) used in Qʼathebʼo, along with the phonemes they represent and their Latin orthography equivalents.

 | Adlam Symbol | Phoneme | Latin Symbol |
 |:---:         |:---:    |:---:         |